-But how big of an effect might a Grand Solar Minimum have?
+But if such a Grand Solar Minimum occurred, how big of an effect might it have?
 In terms of climate forcing – a factor that could push the climate in a particular direction – solar scientists estimate it would be about -0.1 W/m2, the same impact of about three years of current carbon dioxide (CO2) concentration growth.

 Thus, a new Grand Solar Minimum would only serve to offset a few years of warming caused by human activities.